Master of Arts in Teaching (MAT)

 Private Lessons with LA Phil Faculty

-Students enrolled in the MAT take private lessons on their major instrument, voice, composition, or conducting with members of the Los Angeles Philharmonic and other Los Angeles-based professional musicians.
-Additional instructors from the LA Phil may be available to MAT students upon personalized request.
+Students enrolled in the MAT take private lessons on their major instrument, voice, composition, or conducting with Los Angeles-based professional musicians, such as members of the Los Angeles Philharmonic

 Ethan Bearman, Assistant, Bud and Barbara Hellman Chair